 Drone aerial photo of the Nissitissit River in Brookline, NH showing the location of the 2017 municipal purchase of two abutting parcels for conservation purposes.
 Photo: Justin Adam Photography.

-permanently protected greenway lands and continued protection and completion of the "Nashua River Greenway" - the vision of a greenway along both sides of the rivers and their tributaries.
+GOAL A.2: Promote additional permanently protected greenway lands and continued protection and completion of the "Nashua River Greenway" - the vision of a greenway along both sides of the rivers and their tributaries.